How to Handle Customer Service in an Automated Amazon Store

 Q. Can I run an automated Amazon store with zero customer support?

-Technically, Amazon’s automation and FBA services mean some orders process without direct involvement, but neglecting customer service entirely hurts your business.
+Technically, Amazon’s automation and FBA services mean some orders are processed without direct involvement, but neglecting customer service entirely hurts your business.
 Customers always have questions or encounter issues.
 Ignoring them leads to negative reviews, Amazon account warnings, and lost repeat business.
 Invest at least part-time support into your automated Amazon store customer service.

 Q. How can I verify that my customer service system is functioning properly?